-No. A notary may not notarize the acknowledgement, signature, or oath of a person who does not personally appear to the notary at the time the notarization takes place.
+No. A notary may not notarize the acknowledgment, signature, or oath of a person who does not personally appear to the notary at the time the notarization takes place.

 No. A medallion signature guarantee is not an official notarial act and may not be performed by a Montana notary public.
 A medallion signature guarantee is only available from someone who has been authorized by the Securities Transfer Association to verify signature on certain transactions involving stocks, bonds, or other securities.

 Yes.
-Beginning October 1, 2015, notaries may charge up to $10 for performing an acknowledgment, witnessing a signature, verifying on oath or affirmation, certifying a transcript or certifying a copy.
-You may also charge travel fees at the rate authorized by the IRS if the fee is agreed to by the signer in advance.
+Notaries may charge up to $10 for performing an acknowledgment, witnessing a signature, verifying on oath or affirmation, certifying a transcript or certifying a copy or any of the other notarial acts enumerated in 1-5-603, MCA.
+You may also charge travel fees at the rate authorized by the IRS, and you may charge a “reasonable” fee to cover the cost of performing a remote or remote online notarization, if the fee is agreed to by the signer in advance.
 A list of fees charged by a notary must be displayed in English.
 There are some other conditions applicable to charging for notary services.
 More information regarding the laws pertaining to notary fees can be found in the Montana Notary Public Handbook.

 Yes, however there are additional responsibilities imposed on you.
 In addition to identifying the person who is in your presence, you must also determine that the person has been authorized to act for the named individual or entity and that he or she is authorized to sign that particular document.
 You should ask to see the original or a certified copy of the POA and verify that the person in your presence is a named agent and that the POA covers the type of transaction involved in the document and is still in effect to the agent’s knowledge.
 NOTE: A Power of Attorney automatically terminates on the death of the principal, so your first question when someone wants to sign using a POA should be, “Is this person still alive?”
 If the answer is no, you must not proceed with the notarization.